oracle/pgql-lang/pages/pgql-1.2-spec.md

 title: "PGQL 1.2 Specification"
 date: "20 February 2019"
 permalink: /spec/1.2/
-summary: "PGQL is an SQL-like query language for the property graph data model and is based on the paradigm of graph pattern matching, allowing you to specify patterns that are then matched against vertices and edges in a graph.
+summary: "PGQL is an SQL-based query language for the property graph data model that allows you to specify high-level graph patterns which are matched against vertices and edges in a graph.
-Like SQL, PGQL has support for grouping (GROUP BY), aggregation (e.g. MIN, MAX, AVG, SUM), sorting (ORDER BY) and many other familiar constructs.
+PGQL has support for grouping (GROUP BY), aggregation (e.g. MIN, MAX, AVG, SUM), sorting (ORDER BY) and many other familiar SQL constructs.
-Furthermore, PGQL has powerful regular expression constructs for reachability and shortest path finding."
+Furthermore, PGQL has powerful regular expression constructs for graph reachability (transitive closure) and shortest path finding."
 sidebar: spec_1_2_sidebar
 toc: false
 ---